mattremigino1/vra-central/README.md

 Once you have opened up the xampp app on your computer and started the apache webserver, you can view the app through your webbrowser at http://localhost/vra-central/index.php

-## correctly connecting the DB
+## correctly connecting the CS server database

 The connect-db.php folder contains the code to connect the webapp to a database.
-Currently, it is configured through a local xampp database.
-To ensure your data base works correctly you must ensure you local xampp database is set up in an identical way to how I have it configured.
-To configure it correctly follow these steps:

-1. Open up the apache app on your computer and start the MySQL and apache webserver features
-2. go to your webbrowser and navigate to "localhost".
-On the page that loads click on "phpMyAdmin" in the upper left part of the menubar
-3. Once on the correct page, select "User Accounts" from the toolbar.
-Create a new user with username "me", password "1234", and host name "localhost"
-4. Under "Database for user account" check both boxes and for "Global privileges" check the "checkall" box.
-Finally click the button to create the user
-5. create a database called "central"
-6. Click on "import" and import the "createtables.sql" file from milestone 2.
-(NOTE: download a new version of this from github since I have changed it)
-7. everything should be up and running if you followed these steps correctly
+Currently, it is configured through the CS server database.
+There is nothing that should need to be done to connect to the database... it should connect automatically.
+However, if you wish to change the database (example: add a table or something) navigate to http://mysql01.cs.virginia.edu/phpmyadmin/ and login with the username "mr3ea" and the password ")4/egLRTZAYEj)pC".

+Note: the database we are using is called "mr3ea"